ShaAnder/terminal_blackjack/README.md

   - Card class created to hold our card attributes
   - Variables holding all of our card attributes created
   - Card building function created
+  - Added main deck creation to run.py, creates 52 card objects for us to use in the game

 ---